Bridge L-158: Structure

 Its pin-connected superstructure uses wrought iron Phoenix columns in its top chord and compression members.
-The end posts and upper chord are made up of six flanged cast elements riveted together.
+The end posts and upper chord are made up of six flanged cast iron elements riveted together.
 The intermediate verticals and lateral struts have four apiece.

 The diagonals and lower chord have rectangular eyebars 4 to 6 in wide.
 Round bars are used for the counters and sway braces.
-The ties are on iron stringers riveted to transverse iron floor beams.
+The wooden ties laid on iron stringers riveted to transverse iron floor beams.
 Both portals are decorated with quatrefoil brackets and finials.